ClassicPress/classicpress-seo/readme.txt

 **As this plugin is still in the development & testing stage, use it on a production site at your own risk.**

 == Changelog ==
+**v 1.0.0-beta3 / 2020-04-03**
+* NEW: Add new Events schema properties to help with events that have been cancelled or postponed as a result of Covid-19
+* UPDATED: Code Potent Update Manager updated to latest version

 **v 1.0.0-beta2 / 2020-02-14**
 * NEW: Add usage tracking notice and opt out (props xxsimoxx)
 * FIX: Variables translations in help pages will now translate